timeflux/hackathon/exercises/Exercise 1 - Your very first graph.md

 ## Hello 1
-For your first iteration, here is what you will build:
+For your first iteration, you will build an app that generates random data, then add 1 and finally display in the console.
+Here is how the graph will look like :

 <img src="img/helloworld_1.png" alt='hello_world'>